 Introduction

 Health care as we know it is in jeopardy but it is also about to get a radical makeover.
-What is interesting about this particular section of industry is that we are standing at a precipice.
-Behind us is an old way of doing things that no longer works; a massive wave of paper with patient medical histories, x-rays and lab results, prescription drug receipts, medical bills, insurance claims forms, malpractice suits as well as government bureaucracy with signed copies of everything in triplicates.
-As we are standing on this precipice we can choose to do one of two things: let the paper wave behind us engulf us and drag us down into the chasm in front of us, or, we can jump across that chasm where there stands a single, sleek, futuristic computer terminal where one can access and share all information about a patient anywhere in the world.
+Medical administration is at a precipice.
+It is an antiquated way of doing things that no longer works; a massive wave of paper with patient medical histories, x-rays and lab results, prescription drug receipts, medical bills, insurance claims forms, malpractice suits as well as government bureaucracy with signed copies of everything in triplicate.
+The medical establishment can choose to either stand fast or be engulfed by a wave of paper dragging them into a bottomless chasm, or vault over that chasm and reach firm ground where through a single computer terminal they can access and share any information about any patient anywhere in the world.

-The reason I find this interesting is because our own humanity is at risk.
-This is not about bailing out a bank but about boosting the quality of life for the human race.
-We’re dealing with the much neglected and now highly publicized problem of how to effectively deal with the global problem of managing the health of a population.
-What we have now isn’t working and it’s time we jump the proverbial chasm and introduce health care to the 21st century.
+This technology has the potential to boost the quality of life for most of the human race.
+It addresses the much neglected and now highly publicized problem of how to effectively deal with the global problem of managing the health of a growing and aging population.
+The systems that are currently in place are not working and it is time that we jump the proverbial chasm and introduce health care to the 21st century.

 Current affairs

 The last decade has seen a radical increase in software created for the health care industry.
 Large hospitals have their own IT teams writing custom software, while smaller providers buy turnkey solutions from a plethora of health IT vendors.
-Insurance companies also have large custom built systems for processing claims while the automated billing industry that integrate with most providers are rapidly expanding and enjoying much growth.
+Insurance companies also have large custom built systems for processing claims while the automated billing industry that integrates with most providers is rapidly expanding and enjoying much growth.
 Personal health sites have joined the fray and are focusing on the needs of the patient.
 This industry is poised for much growth in the decade to come as the need for real-time health care data management becomes more and more imminent.

 So with all this technology at our fingertips, why is it that a patient still needs to fax in a request for her journal from one doctor, pick it up in person, and deliver it in person to another doctor?
-Why is it that one hospital cannot communicate with another hospital, least of all 10 other hospitals?
-Why is it that with all the technology we have there are still misdiagnoses because of lack of information?
+Why is it that one hospital cannot communicate with another hospital, let alone 10 other hospitals?
+Why, with all the technology we have, are there still misdiagnoses because of lack of information?
 The reason is quite simple.
 The old paradigm of paper doesn’t work AND the old paradigm of writing massive applications for healthcare in a silo doesn’t work.
-We need to create a new paradigm where this information is easily available, yet still secure.
+We need to create a new paradigm where this information is readily available, yet still secure.
 Enter the HIE (Health Information Exchange) and the RHIO (Regional Health Information Organization)!

 An HIE Roadmap